se3ya/CustomPosters/README.md

 ---

 ### 💖 Support
-If you enjoy my work, consider [supporting](https://www.buymeacoffee.com/see_ya) us.
+If you enjoy my work, consider [supporting](https://www.buymeacoffee.com/see_ya) me.
 Donations are optional but greatly appreciated.

 ---